-Our board recently approved $1 million for each of our program areas to support existing partners as they adapt and respond to the global pandemic.
-Additional grants totaling $3.81 million have been awarded through discretionary funds or existing program budgets toward COVID-19 relief.
+An additional $1 million was designated to support existing partners in the following program areas as they adapt and respond to the global pandemic: Catholic Sisters, Foster Youth, Safe Water, Hospitality Workforce Development, and Young Children Affected by HIV and AIDS.
+Grants were also awarded through discretionary funds or existing program budgets toward COVID-19 relief.

-We temporarily increased our Employee Matching Gifts Program to 4:1 for eligible nonprofit organizations responding to COVID-19 in mid-March.
+We temporarily increased our Employee Matching Gifts Program to 4:1 for eligible nonprofit organizations responding to COVID-19.
 These gifts totaling more than $75,000 will support a wide range of communities impacted by COVID-19, including the food insecure, people experiencing homelessness, restaurant workers, domestic violence survivors, hospital workers, immigrants and more.